 After successfully working together in the past to protect Caisson units, Isleburn contracted Tufcoat to wrap sub-sea units for outdoor storage at Nigg Energy Park, Scotland.

-Sean Nicholson, Operations manager at Isleburn, explains why encapsulation is vital for the projects:
+Sean Nicholson, the Operations manager at Isleburn, explains why encapsulation is vital for the projects:

 The sea-sea units are coloured bright yellow for the greatest visibility underwater.
-This means that not only are the high-value valves at risk from dust and dirt contamination when outdoors, UV damage can cause the paint to faint making them less visible underwater.
+This means that not only are the high-value valves at risk of dust and dirt contamination when outdoors, UV damage can cause the paint to fade making them less visible underwater.

 “The damage will be fairly substantial if they are not protected when they go into storage” said Sean.
 “Shrink wrap is the best and most efficient method for protecting them.
 For jobs not so critical tarpaulins are an option but even then we advise clients this is not a long term solution, we would use shrink wrap on every project.
 Tufcoat provided a very good service.
 All the guys on site were good, they worked well and safely.”